 On Saturday, or the following Monday, you could post: “Vertical join walls (VJ) can be tough to sand and paint.
 Here are three helpful tips.”
 And post a link to the blog.

 This is an altruistic reason, a reason that doesn’t give you any benefit at all, but a blog can help educate others.
 Once again, let’s look at my area of specialty, which is residential real estate.
 There is considerable legislation and governance around real estate, most of it state-based, but with some federal overlap.
 The rules change regularly.
 And when you combine that with the fact that, generally speaking, people dip in and out of real estate fairly infrequently you can see that an educational blog would benefit the real estate customer.
 For example, in Queensland the Government gives first-home buyers money so they can buy a house.
 This grant, called the First Home Owner’s Grant (FHOG), was once $7000 and could be used to buy an established home or to build a brand new home.
 Then the Government changed the eligibility criteria so that it could only be used to build a new home.
 Then the grant was increased to $15,000.
 Then it was increased to $20,000.
-And soon it will revert to $15,000.
+And then, on July 1, 2018, it reverted to $15,000.

 You can see a lot of information and quite a few blog posts in that information.
 A blog is an opportunity to be genuinely helpful and share your knowledge and expertise.